Cash-Out Refinance Canada 2024

 • Investments

 You can use money from your mortgage refinance to invest.
-This might be starting a new business, investing your money in stocks, or even purchasing another property the basis of the BRRRR method.
+This might be starting a new business investing your money in stocks, or even purchasing another property based on the BRRRR method.
 Borrowing money to invest can be risky, especially if your returns aren’t guaranteed.
-That’s because you’re still paying interest no matter your return, and if you have negative returns, then you will need to find a way to eventually pay the losses back.
+That’s because you’re still paying interest no matter your return, and if you have negative returns, then you will need to find a way to pay the losses back eventually.

 Use of Home Equity Dollars